gburgyan/go-timing/Readme.md

 }
 ```

 The returned `tCtx` is a context object like any other.
 This one has the feature that if can track timings.
-Additionally, if when starting a timing context, there exists a timnig context on the timing stack, the new timing context is added as a child of the parent.
+Additionally, if when starting a timing context, there exists a timing context on the timing stack, the new timing context is added as a child of the parent.

+## Details

+Each timing location has optional `Details` field.
+This allows the user to add additional details about the timing location.
+This can be used to add additional context about the timing such as:

+* Number of items processed
+* Count of attempts to access a resource
+* Etc.

+This allows the user to add context to the timings that are being reported.

 # Reporting